 ASPIRE Internship: Science Communication Intern, Vanderbilt University School of Medicine, Basic Sciences (remote)

 The Office of the Dean of Basic Sciences is looking for a science communication intern.
-This position provides the intern with an opportunity to contribute to the dissemination of the knowledge generated within Vanderbilt’s basic sciences research labs, which includes discoveries and innovations that further our understanding of life at the systemic, organ, cellular, and molecular levels, and which help us understand the pathology of various diseases.
+This position provides the intern with an opportunity to contribute to the dissemination of the knowledge generated within Vanderbilt’s basic sciences research labs, including discoveries and innovations that further our understanding of life at the systemic, organ, cellular, and molecular levels and that help us understand the pathology of various diseases.

-The intern will work under Lorena Infante Lara, Ph.D., Communications and Social Media Manager for Basic Sciences, to execute creative communication strategies through both traditional and social media platforms.
-They will generate content for various outlets, including but not limited to summarizing research papers for Twitter and Basically Speaking (newsletter), acquiring images for and posting engaging descriptions on Instagram, writing articles about various happenings within Basic Sciences, promoting our monthly seminar series, and editing and possibly writing articles for our magazine, Vestigo.
+The intern will work under Lorena Infante Lara, Ph.D., Science Writer, Editor, and Social Media Manager for Basic Sciences, to execute creative communication strategies through both traditional and social media platforms.
+They will generate content for various outlets, including but not limited to summarizing research papers for Twitter, writing up and editing interview-style articles about recent papers, acquiring images for and posting engaging descriptions on Instagram, writing articles about various happenings within Basic Sciences, promoting our monthly seminar series, and editing and writing articles for our magazine, Vestigo.
 Interns may also generate images, graphics, or videos for social media if they have the drive or know-how.

 The ideal candidate must be self-motivated, a team player, results oriented, and dedicated to the achievement of personal and team goals.
-This internship requires a candidate with confidence in science communication, excellent writing skills, attention to details, an interest in science for a variety of audiences, and a willingness to learn and build upon their skills.
+This internship requires a candidate with proficiency in understanding, analyzing, and researching scientific papers, confidence in science communication, excellent writing skills, attention to details, an interest in sharing science with a variety of audiences, and a willingness to learn and build upon their skills.

 INTERNS MAY EXPECT TO: